gtema/openstack/doc/src/osc.md

 Shows details for a given hypervisor.

 Policy defaults enable only users with the administrative role to perform this operation.
-Cloud providers can change these permissions through the policy.json file.
+Cloud providers can change these permissions through the `policy.json` file.

-**Note**
+Normal response codes: 200

-As noted, some of the parameters in the response representing totals do not take allocation ratios into account.
-This can result in a disparity between the totals and the usages.
-A more accurate representation of state can be obtained using placement.
+Error response codes: badRequest(400), unauthorized(401), forbidden(403), itemNotFound(404)

 **Usage:** `osc compute hypervisor show [OPTIONS] <ID>`